terrytangyuan/terrytangyuan.github.com/_posts/2022-01-11-unveil-the-secret-ingredients-of-continuous-delivery-at-enterprise-scale-with-argocd-kubecon-china-2021.markdown

 ![argocd-gitops](../../../../../img/inblog/argocd-gitops.png)

-This is exactly what Argo CD is doing.
+This is exactly what Argo CD does.
 The GitOps workflow does not seem to be too difficult, however the devil is in the details.
 Let's go ahead and find out what can go wrong when implementing this GitOps workflow and what you can do about it.

 ## Argo CD Architecture

 First, let's take a look at Argo CD architecture.
 It has three main components: one for each GitOps operator function:

-* ArgoCD repo server is responsible for cloning the git repository and extracting the Kubernetes resources manifests.
+* Argo CD repo server is responsible for cloning the git repository and extracting the Kubernetes resources manifests.
-* ArgoCD application controller fetches the managed Kubernetes cluster resources and compares the live resources manifests with Git manifests for each application.
+* Argo CD application controller fetches the managed Kubernetes cluster resources and compares the live resources manifests with Git manifests for each application.
-* ArgoCD API server presents the diffing result (between live manifests and manifests stored in git) to the end user.
+* Argo CD API server presents the diffing result (between live manifests and manifests stored in git) to the end user.

 ![argocd-architecture](../../../../../img/inblog/argocd-architecture.png)